-Specifying a Build Directory as Part of an sconscript Call
+15.1.
+Specifying a Variant Directory Tree as Part of an SConscript Call

-The most straightforward way to establish a build directory uses the fact that the usual way to set up a build hierarchy is to have an SConscript file in the source subdirectory.
-If you then pass a build_dir argument to the SConscript function call:
+The most straightforward way to establish a variant directory tree uses the fact that the usual way to set up a build hierarchy is to have an SConscript file in the source subdirectory.
+If you then pass a variant\dir argument to the SConscript function call:

 '''

-SConscript('src/SConscript', build_dir='build')
+SConscript('src/SConscript', variant_dir='build')

 '''